taarushv/sp21-172-go-team/journals/martinvlad.md

 Last week our group spent the majority of time dealing with the scope of the project to make a taskboard to help us submit our project on time.
 We decided that I would be focusing thoroughly on the front end while Taarush and Daniel would be splitting the back-end work.
 Referencing the assigned tasks, I worked on setting up the front end for both the Cashier page layout and the BackOffice page layout.

-My progress on this can be tracked on [branch](https://github.com/nguyensjsu/sp21-172-go-team/tree/martinvlad), with the idea being that we will all work seperately  until we can finally merge the entire project on the main branch at the very end.
+My progress on this can be tracked on [branch](https://github.com/nguyensjsu/sp21-172-go-team/tree/martinvlad).
+We collectively agreed that we will all work seperately until we can merge the entire project on the main branch.

 Personal Accomplishments:
  - Completed the Cashier front end page layout.
 Working on customizing it with the Spring framework shortly.